 CSFP’s Timeline of School Finance and Ed Reform (from 1982 to present) provides an overview of Colorado’s school finance and education reform.

-CSFP’s K-12 School Funding Cuts 2009-2019 lists school district cuts (inclusive of mid-year cuts and the budget stabilization / negative factor – most recent update May 2018.
+CSFP’s K-12 School Funding Cuts 2009-2019 lists school district cuts (inclusive of mid-year cuts and the budget stabilization / negative factor – December 2018 Update.

 Colorado Legislative Council Staff, Issue Brief 15-22, December 2015: The Negative Factor and Public School Finance discusses the negative factor.

 Since 2009, Colorado school districts have been negatively impacted by the Budget Stabilization Factor / Negative Factor / Rescissions, forcing districts to cut budgets and continue to make reductions.

 Budget Stabilization / Negative Factor by fiscal year (source: Colorado Legislative Council Staff as per Financing of Public Schools for FY 2018-19, Memorandum, June 2018)

 - FY18-19: $672.4 (projected) (Budget Stabilization Factor)

 - FY17-18: $828.3M (Budget Stabilization Factor)